ArmmyC/MazeVisualizer/README.md

   Shared strategy interface with Dijkstra, A*, and Genetic Algorithm implementations
 ```

-PathLens is useful for learning, demos, and quick visual comparisons between deterministic shortest-path methods and an evolutionary search approach.
+MazeVisualizer is useful for learning, demos, and quick visual comparisons between deterministic shortest-path methods and an evolutionary search approach.

 ## Features